 “Life is a journey,” Pope Francis once said.
 “When we stop, things don’t go right.”

 But it’s her various advocacies that are winning fans over.
-An ambassador for the Philippine Animal Welfare Society, she promotes adopting AsPin (Asong Pinoy) in a campaign called Have A Heart For Aspin.
-She also supports children with respiratory diseases, thalassemia, cancer, and cerebral palsy, and recently received an Equality Champion Award for supporting the LGBT (Lesbian Gay, Bisexual, Transgender) community.
+An ambassador for the Philippine Animal Welfare Society, Heart promotes adopting AsPin (Asong Pinoy) in a campaign called Have A Heart For Aspin.
+She also supports children with respiratory diseases, thalassemia, cancer, and cerebral palsy, and recently received an Equality Champion Award for supporting the LGBT community.
+(Read: Heart Evangelista will start an animal shelter in Sorsogon—and we are all excited about it!)

 Bea Patricia “Patch” Magtanong